18Badenm/UCBerkleyHackathon/README.md

 For the visualizations, please refer to COVID-19.ipynb (https://github.com/18Badenm/UCBerkleyHackathon/blob/master/COVID-19.ipynb)!

-This is an example of the implemetaion that made fron these datasets
+This is an example of the implementation done from the **New York Times** 'live' dataset

 <video width="320" height="240" controls>
   <source src="Example inplemetation.mp4" type="video/mp4">